 - The introduction of the paper should make a case for the importance of the question and clarify why economics helps to answer the question.
-In this section you may share related questions (e.g., “What policies would be most likely to promote the use of mobile money?”)
+It’s also a place for you, using the first person, to share why the question matters to you.
+In this section you may choose to share one or two related questions (e.g., “What policies would be most likely to promote the use of mobile money?”)

 - The next section should present data related to the question.
 You don’t have to formally analyze the data; you do have to clearly source and present the data and describe how the data helps inform your question.
 For example, if you are studying a question related to the the determinants of maternal health, you could plot maternal mortality and GDP/capita.
 Possible sources include Gapminder, Our World in Data, and the World Bank. and the ICPSR.
 And at the Davis Family Library, Ryan Clement is an amazing source for finding data.

-- The next section should show how the tools of economics can be used to address your question, given the data you have presented.
+- The next section should be your analysis of how the tools of economics can be used to address your question, given the data you have presented.
 This section should include (a) a graphical presentation related to an underlying model; (b) academic references to related to your question–i.e., the research of past and current economists–and ; (c) your assessment of their research and its implications.